-- What is this person working on right now (ie: paying off debt, moving towards minimalism)?
+- What is this person working on right now (ie: get out of debt, moving towards minimalism)?

 By thinking outside the box (and the copious sales ads), you can discover what the best idea for this person would be.

 Many times the best gift ever is one that doesn’t cost a penny.